 - Nausea, vomiting

-- Peripheral neuropathy: Pain, burning or tingling sensations, sensitivity to cold or heat, or weakness mainly in the hands and feet
+- Peripheral neuropathy: A nerve problem that causes pain, burning or tingling sensations, sensitivity to cold or heat, or weakness, mainly in the hands and feet

-How can the side effects of chemotherapy be managed?
+Managing the side effects of lung cancer chemotherapy

 When I was told I had cancer, one of the first images that popped into my head was of me being bald and frail from chemo.
 So one of the biggest lessons for me has been that the chemo with which I was treated doesn't cause the side effects I had come to associate with cancer treatment.